Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Introduction

 \section{Introduction}

-Spiking neural networks (SNNs) are interesting both theoretically and practically.
-They have great theoretical significance because of their bio-inspiration nature.
-Neurons communicate via spike waveforms just as biological neurons.
+Spiking neural network (SNN) is interesting theoretically due to its strong bio-plausibility and practically because of its outstanding energy efficiency.
+Neurons communicate via spikes just as biological neurons.
 They work asynchronously, i.e., generate output spikes without waiting for all input neurons to spike.
-This leads to advantages such as spike sparsity, low latency and high energy efficiency that are attractive for practical applications \cite{tavanaei2019deep}.
+This leads to advantages such as spike sparsity, low latency, and high energy efficiency that are attractive for practical applications \cite{pfeiffer2018deep,tavanaei2019deep}.

-Unfortunately, the performance of SNNs falls far behind the conventional deep neural networks (DNNs).
+The performance of SNNs has fallen far behind conventional deep neural networks (DNNs).
 One of the primary reasons is that SNNs are difficult to train.
-DNNs are formulated with the standard layer-by-layer linear mapping plus nonlinear activation whose gradients can be efficiently calculated.
-In contrast, for SNNs we have to deal with the temporal-domain spike waveforms that are formulated as differential equations with discrete impulses.
+DNNs are formulated with the standard layer response ${\bf y}=f({\bf x}{\bf W} + b)$ where gradient backpropagation can be efficiently conducted.
+In contrast, for SNNs we have to simulate the temporal-domain neuron membrane potentials with non-differentiable spikes.
 Gradient evaluation is both difficult and time-consuming.
-Direct training of SNN has so far been limited to shallow network only.
-As an alternative, deep SNNs can be obtained without direct training by translating trained DNNs to SNNs.
-However, the translation sacrifices important SNN properties such as asynchronous processing, spike sparsity and energy efficiency.
+Direct training of SNN has so far been limited to shallow networks only.
+No one has trained directly the SNNs on large datasets such as ImageNet.

-Different from DNNs that can run on GPUs efficiently, SNNs should be implemented on appropriate neuromorphic hardware for full advantage.
-Unfortunately, there is a lack of widely accepted or available neuromorphic hardware platform for experimenting and implementing.
-Considering the challenge of gradient calculation, it is unclear whether the training can speed up even if such hardware is available.
-Therefore, a more valid approach is to develop deep SNNs that can be trained directly and efficiently in software platforms just like DNNs.
-Neuromorphic hardware can then be simplified to run the trained models only.
-This will lead to low-cost high-performance SNN devices that can potentially be more competitive to DNNs in practical applications.

-In this paper, our first focus is to develop deep SNNs that can be directly trained over large datasets such as ImageNet.
-For this we extend the single-spike temporal-coded SNN model of \cite{mostafa2017supervised} into deep SNNs.
-To address practical hardware implementation issues, especially the concern over the robustnesss of single-spike neurons, our second focus is to develop neuron circuit and investigate the robust performance of both the circuit and the deep SNNs.